MOST FREQUENTLY CHALLENGED BOOKS OF 2018-2019

-From September 22 to September 28, 2013, the Marshall University Libraries will be observing Banned Book Week with a display in the Drinko Library and an updated website.
-The theme this year is "Free Your Mind Read A Banned Book."
-Visit the website or stop by the display near the IT Service Desk in Drinko to see what has been challenged or banned over the past year.
+From September 22 to September 28, 2019, the Marshall University Libraries will be observing Banned Book Week with a display in the Drinko Library and an updated website.
+The theme this year is "Censorship Leaves Us in the Dark.
+Keep the Light On!"
+Visit the website or stop by the display on the first floor of Drinko to see what has been challenged or banned over the past year.
 Contact Ron Titus at 696-6575 or firstname.lastname@example.org with questions.

 Banned Books Week (BBW) celebrates the freedom to choose and the freedom to express one's opinion even if that opinion might be considered unorthodox or unpopular, stressing the importance of ensuring the availability of those viewpoints to all who wish to read them.
 It is sponsored by the American Booksellers Association, the American Booksellers Foundation for Free Expression, the American Library Association (ALA), the Association of American Publishers, the American Society of Journalists and Authors and the National Association of College Stores.
 It is endorsed by the Library of Congress' Center for the Book.

-Material for this page was obtained from the American Library Association's Office of Intellectual Freedom and Books Challenged or Banned in 2012-2013 by Robert P. Doyle.
+Material for this page was obtained from the American Library Association's Office of Intellectual Freedom and Field Report 2018: Banned & Challenged Books by Robert P. Doyle.

 - A BANNED book has been removed from a library, classroom, etc.